alemesa/mapbox-covid19/TUTORIAL.md

   - Cases
   - Deaths
   - Mortality Rate (deaths / cases)
-  - Flag (for this we will use `country-lookup-code` in combination with [Country flags API](https://www.countryflags.io))
+  - Flag (for this we will use `country-lookup-code` npm package in combination with [Country flags API](https://www.countryflags.io))
-- Keep track of the id of the element being hovered - that way if the points are too close together we guarantee that the tooltip still switches position
+- Keep track of the id of the country being hovered - this way if the points are too close together we guarantee that the tooltip still switches position

+🗒️`NOTE`: If there is enough space in between your points you can use `mouseenter` of `mousemove` instead which only gets called when entering the layer

 ```js
 // After your mapbox layer code inside the 'load' event